RonnieMcDee/Skyrim-voice-commands/README.md

 # Skyrim Voice Controller

-This Python project allows you to control certain actions in Skyrim using voice commands.
-The program utilizes the Vosk speech recognition library, along with PyAudio, Pyttsx3, and Pynput for voice feedback and keyboard control.
+This Python project enables voice-controlled interaction with Skyrim, specifically targeting the LoreRim mod pack, which integrates SKYUI and Stances NG.
+It leverages the Vosk speech recognition library, along with PyAudio for audio handling, Pyttsx3 for voice feedback, and Pynput for simulating keyboard input.

 ## Prerequisites